-For suppliers which are paid FOB (30% of all), BP asks for the CMT price so it has an idea of how much workmanship needs to go in each product and bases its price on this and then calculate by price per minute.
+For suppliers which are paid FOB (35% of all), BP asks for the CMT price so it has an idea of how much workmanship needs to go in each product and bases its price on this and then calculate by price per minute.
 BP relates the price among others to the size of the production volume and related productivity and working minutes needed.

 BP has started an analysis comparing minimum wages and local living wages before and after social audits in the past years.
 Doing this, the company can measure wage increases in the long-run.
-BP also compares minimum wages against their calculated minute wages and whether paying the minute wages would lead to a higher wage than the minimum wage.
+BP also compares minimum wages against calculated minute wages and whether paying the minute wages would lead to a higher wage than the minimum wage.
+In the past financial year, the company combined the analysis of the current wages in the factory with its own minute calculation to identify the gap between what is paid and what could be paid to the workers.

-On a case-by-case decision, BP also can agree to price increases of its suppliers.
+On a case-by-case decision, BP also can agree to a price increases with its suppliers.
 In some cases, BP has contract agreements of regularly price increases with its suppliers.
 In addition, BP has a calculation of almost each article about the amount of production minutes per piece.
 This calculation is checked also via sewing sample tests in its own production location in Cologne.